-September 30th is Rosh Hashanah* (it actually begins on the 29th at sundown).
-Rosh Hashanah means the head of the year” and thus the holiday is referred to as the Jewish New Year.
-However, in the Bible it is known as “the Feast of Trumpets.”
-In this article, Lev Leigh (one of our new and innovative leaders) presents a unique perspective on this holiday’s meaning and fulfillment.
+Rosh Hashanah means, "The head of the year" and thus the holiday is referred to as the Jewish New Year.
+However, in the Bible it is known as "the Feast of Trumpets."
+In this article, Lev Leigh presents a unique perspective on this holiday's meaning and fulfillment.
 We hope you will find his interpretation to be of interest.

 The last three holy convocations or "festivals" that the Lord commanded the Jewish people to observe are the Feast of Trumpets, the Day of Atonement and the Feast of Tabernacles.
 Each occurred in the seventh month of the Jewish calendar, the month called Tishrei.
 The Feast of Trumpets heralded the arrival of that seventh month.
 It also began what is known as the Ten Days of Awe between the Feast of Trumpets and the Day of Atonement, wherein the penitent humble themselves in preparation for the great Day of Atonement.